clojure/core.match/README.md

 Usage
 ----

-The fastest way to use this library is with Leiningen or Cake.
+The fastest way to use this library is with [Leiningen](http://github.com/technomancy/leiningen/).
 Add the following to your project.clj dependencies:

 ```clojure
 [org.clojure/core.match "0.2.0-alpha9"]